 (That’s why we named our Fellowship Hall the Loughborough Center, even though most people can’t pronounce “Loughborough” correctly.
 Kellogg Center would have been so much easier!)
 It was too expensive to pitch a tent to hold meetings to share the Gospel and Bible teachings with those living in San Francisco, so they said, “Hey, let’s go north to Sonoma County to hold our meetings.”
 Their hard work paid off as they were able to establish half a dozen congregations in the area over the next two years, with Petaluma becoming the first organized Seventh-day Adventist church in California.

-In the winter of 1872 James and Ellen White, Adventist Church pioneers, visited the small group still meeting in Mr. Kellogg’s living room in San Francisco.
-They were so impressed with their dedication and the need for a church building that the Whites sold their house in Battle Creek, Michigan, and advanced $6,000 to help build a church at 914 Laguna Street.
+James and Ellen White visited the small group still meeting in Mr. Kellogg’s living room in San Francisco.
+They were so impressed with their dedication and the need for a church building that the Whites sold their house in Battle Creek, Michigan, and advanced $6,000 (more than $150,000 today) to help build a church at 914 Laguna Street.
+This generous act by the White's encouraged the people worshiping together in Mr. Kellogg's living room to make sacrifices of their own.

 This church was built in 1892 by shipbuilders who worked on it in the "off-season," and was solid enough to withstand the 1906 earthquake.
 Although part of the church tower was toppled by the lesser quake of 1957, Central Church came through the 1989 Loma Prieta earthquake largely unscathed.